 - Run the 1099 Review report to make sure that all 1099-eligible Vendors are configured properly

 - Note: When you set a Vendor as 1099-Eligible, you will have the option to update all invoices for that Vendor automatically.
-Learn more about 1099 reports here
+Learn more about 1099 Setup, Management, and Reports here

 - Make sure your Budget is based on the correct Calendar for your Organization's needs (Fiscal or Operational)